Audience: Teens to Seniors seeking spiritual maturity

 He is alive and ALL AROUND US.
 He never rests or leaves us alone.
 He is working on our behalf constantly.
 He never stops and never will.

 Let Us Pray — Heavenly Father, Thank You for Your Blessing on this sermon.
 I ask You to help us continue on our quest for greater spiritual maturity.
-By Your Grace, in the name of Christ Jesus, may Your Holy Spirit fill us or refill us with Your love granting a deeper understanding of Your Word.
+By Your Grace, in the name of Christ Jesus, may Your Holy Spirit fill us and refill us with Your love granting a deeper understanding of Your Word.
 We pray this through the name of Your Son and our Savior, Christ Jesus, amen.